tobyforbes201/ECM-2434-Group-Software-Engineering-Project/README.md

 <img alt="Photo uploading" src="https://github.com/js1294/ECM-2434-Group-Software-Engineering-Project/blob/readme/docs/images/htmlimageupload1.png">

 Acquiring date and location metadata from photos
+Photo feed with the latest and highest-rated challenge submissions
+CSS styling
+Photo moderation and removal
+Gamekeeper/admin privileges

 Features to be added
 ---------------------

 Photo challenges that require users to traverse the university campus to meet the criteria
-Photo feed with the latest and highest-rated challenge submissions
 Points for completing and winning challenges
 Leaderboard
 Stickers and tags
-CSS styling
-Photo moderation and removal
-Gamekeeper/admin privileges
 Expansion of challenges e.g. utilising AR
+Expansion of CSS

 Requirements
 -------------